 However, even here, designers need to find a balance.
 To create a sense of balance, you must conduct user testing.
-The goal is to make sure that no part of the page looks “heavier” than the rest.
+The goal is to ensure that no part of the page looks “heavier” than the rest.
 For example, the image should not be much larger than the text block.

 You are probably wondering: “How to draw attention to key elements if they are not located on the grid?”.
-It is important to remember that regardless of the approach, the viewer’s eyes are always fixed on the large elements.
+It is important to remember that the viewer’s eyes are always fixed on the large elements regardless of the approach.
 Thus, asymmetric design is enough to increase the size of the blocks you want to focus on.